Interview with Ricardo Couto – Director of “Terra Mãe”

-Ricardo Couto is a 22-year-old student from Valbom (a small city in Gondomar, very close to Porto).
-The short film “Terra Mãe” is his first work, and was one of the films presented at Fantasporto 2016 by the award-winning film school ESMAE.
-As a young artist, Ricardo believes that filmmaking might be just one of the tools he’ll use to satisfy his “creative urge”.
+Ricardo Couto is a 22-year-old student from Valbom (a small city in Gondomar, near Porto).
+The short film “Terra Mãe” is his first work and was one of the films screened at the Fantasporto 2016 by the award-winning film school ESMAE.
+As a young artist, Ricardo believes that filmmaking might be just one of the tools he’ll use to satisfy his “creative urge.”

 You started by studying Journalism but later switched to Cinema…

 “I graduated in Communication Sciences, specializing in Journalism, in Porto at the Faculdade de Letras, and later did an internship at Público [one of the most prestigious newspapers in Portugal].
 However, I felt that journalism didn’t allow me to be as creative as I wanted to be and knew I needed to be.
 I felt I needed to go a different path to find a place where I could be creative and express myself.
 I decided to do a Masters in Audiovisual Communication, specializing in Documentary Film, at ESMAE in Porto.
 It was at that school that I ended up working on “Terra Mãe.”

 ESMAE won the 2016 Fantasporto award for Best Film School!
 You must be proud to be a part of this school!

 “I believe it was a fair acknowledgment of all the amazing work the teachers do in supporting us.
 An award that celebrates the whole school, all teachers, and students, is a strong public statement of its creative diversity.
 Therefore, we have room to experiment and fail, so everything becomes more challenging and rewarding at the same time, allowing us to break the norm and make an impact, leave an impression.
 That’s the merit of this school: to put teachers and students side by side, committed to free creation.”